-- (3) Should a Special Education teacher's request for reassignment not be granted, a meeting may be requested with the Special Education Department administrative designee. - (4) The final decision regarding assignment and reassignment shall be made by the Special Education Department administrative designee. - (b) Involuntary Reassignments

-Involuntary reassignments shall be based upon the educationally-related needs of the District, utilizing the following procedures:

-- (1) The Special Education teacher to be involuntarily reassigned shall be offered a meeting with the Special Education Department administrative designee.
-At this meeting, the reasons for the reassignment and the new assignment shall be identified. - (2) If the Special Education teacher declines to meet, the new assignment shall be communicated in writing, with a written offer to meet and review the reasons for the reassignment. - (3) Prior to beginning the new assignment, the Special Education teacher may request a voluntary reassignment in accordance with Article 26.7(a) (1). - (4) The final decision regarding assignment and reassignment shall be made by the Special Education Department administrative designee. - 26.7 For the purpose of calculating case load maximum for Resource Specialists pursuant to Education Code 56362 C, two hundred five (205) day work year Year-Round Multi-Track Resource Specialists shall be considered a 1.111 full-time equivalent and the caseload maximum shall adhere to edcode. - 26.8 (a) When mainstreaming Special Day Class students in Grades K-6, students will be assigned equitably amongst all classes, across tracks, at the appropriate grade level. - (b) Regular Education teachers shall be invited to the IEP Team meeting when mainstreaming into their class will be considered.
-Where existing IEPs identifying
+1 (3) Should a Special Education teacher's request for reassignment not be granted, 2 a meeting may be requested with the Special Education Department 3 administrative designee.
+4 (4) The final decision regarding assignment and reassignment shall be made by 5 the Special Education Department administrative designee.
+6 (b) Involu intary Reassignments 7 Involu intary reassignments shall be based upon the educationally-related needs of the 8 Distric ct, utilizing the following procedures: 9 (1) The Special Education teacher to be involuntarily reassigned shall be offered 10 a meeting with the Special Education Department administrative designee.
+At 11 this meeting, the reasons for the reassignment and the new assignment shall 12 be identified.
+13 (2) If the Special Education teacher declines to meet, the new assignment shall be 14 communicated in writing, with a written offer to meet and review the reasons 15 for the reassignment.
+16 (3) Prior to beginning the new assignment, the Special Education teacher may 17 request a voluntary reassignment in accordance with Article 26.7(a) (1).
+18 (4) The final decision regarding assignment and reassignment shall be made by 19 the Special Education Department administrative designee.
+20 26.7 For the purpos es of the voluntary and involuntary reassignment of Special Education teachers 21 to another Spe cial Education position, Article 26.7 shall apply in lieu of Article 14.
+22 (a) Voluntary reassignments 23 (1) Special Education teachers may request a voluntary change of work location 24 and/or assignment for an upcoming school year by submitting such a request, 25 in writing, to the Human Resources Division prior to March 1 of any school 26 year.
+Special Education teachers may include written information in support 27 of their qualifications for their requested reassignment.
+Such requests for a